MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-cloud-apps.md

 - Applications that use [password based single sign-on](~/identity/enterprise-apps/configure-password-single-sign-on-non-gallery-applications.md)

 > [!NOTE]
 > Since Conditional Access policy sets the requirements for accessing a service you are not able to apply it to a client (public/native) application.
 In other words, the policy is not set directly on a client (public/native) application, but is applied when a client calls a service.
 For example, a policy set on SharePoint service applies to the clients calling SharePoint.
 A policy set on Exchange applies to the attempt to access the email using Outlook client.
 That is why client (public/native) applications are not available for selection in the Cloud Apps picker and Conditional Access option is not available in the application settings for the client (public/native) application registered in your tenant.

 Some applications don't appear in the picker at all.
 The only way to include these applications in a Conditional Access policy is to include **All cloud apps**.

 ### All cloud apps

 Applying a Conditional Access policy to **All cloud apps** results in the policy being enforced for all tokens issued to web sites and services.
 This option includes applications that aren't individually targetable in Conditional Access policy, such as Microsoft Entra ID.

 In some cases, an **All cloud apps** policy could inadvertently block user access.
 These cases are excluded from policy enforcement and include:

 - Services required to achieve the desired security posture.
 For example, device enrollment calls are excluded from compliant device policy targeted to All cloud apps.

-- Calls to Azure AD Graph and MS Graph, to access user profile, group membership and relationship information that is commonly used by applications excluded from policy.
-The excluded scopes are listed below.
+- Calls to Azure AD Graph and Microsoft Graph, to access user profile, group membership and relationship information that is commonly used by applications excluded from policy.
+The excluded scopes are listed as follows.
 Consent is still required for apps to use these permissions.
    - For native clients:
       - Azure AD Graph: email, offline_access, openid, profile, User.Read
-      - MS Graph: email, offline_access, openid, profile, User.Read, People.Read
+      - Microsoft Graph: email, offline_access, openid, profile, User.Read, People.Read
    - For confidential / authenticated clients:
       - Azure AD Graph: email, offline_access, openid, profile, User.Read, User.Read.All, and User.ReadBasic.All
-      - MS Graph: email, offline_access, openid, profile, User.Read, User.Read.All, User.ReadBasic.All, People.Read, People.Read.All, GroupMember.Read.All, Member.Read.Hidden
+      - Microsoft Graph: email, offline_access, openid, profile, User.Read, User.Read.All, User.ReadBasic.All, People.Read, People.Read.All, GroupMember.Read.All, Member.Read.Hidden

 ## User actions

-User actions are tasks that can be performed by a user.
+User actions are tasks that a user performs.
 Currently, Conditional Access supports two user actions:

 - **Register security information**: This user action allows Conditional Access policy to enforce when users who are enabled for combined registration attempt to register their security information.
 More information can be found in the article, [Combined security information registration](~/identity/authentication/concept-registration-mfa-sspr-combined.md).

 > [!NOTE]
 > When applying a policy targeting user actions for register security information, if the user account is a guest from [Microsoft personal account (MSA)](~/external-id/microsoft-account.md), using the control 'Require multifactor authentication', will require the MSA user to register security information with the organization.
 If the guest user is from another provider such as [Google](~/external-id/google-federation.md), access will be blocked.

 - **Register or join devices**: This user action enables administrators to enforce Conditional Access policy when users [register](~/identity/devices/concept-device-registration.md) or [join](~/identity/devices/concept-directory-join.md) devices to Microsoft Entra ID.
 It provides granularity in configuring multifactor authentication for registering or joining devices instead of a tenant-wide policy that currently exists.
 There are three key considerations with this user action:
    - `Require multifactor authentication` is the only access control available with this user action and all others are disabled.
 This restriction prevents conflicts with access controls that are either dependent on Microsoft Entra device registration or not applicable to Microsoft Entra device registration.
    - `Client apps`, `Filters for devices` and `Device state` conditions aren't available with this user action since they're dependent on Microsoft Entra device registration to enforce Conditional Access policies.
    - When a Conditional Access policy is enabled with this user action, you must set **Identity** > **Devices** > **Overview** > **Device Settings** - `Devices to be Microsoft Entra joined or Microsoft Entra registered require multifactor authentication` to **No**.
 Otherwise, the Conditional Access policy with this user action isn't properly enforced.
 More information about this device setting can found in [Configure device settings](~/identity/devices/manage-device-identities.md#configure-device-settings).